CuriousJ1/Capital-Asset-Pricing-Model/README.md

 ## Introduction

-In this project, we use the capital asset pricing model to value Apple between the years 2006 to 2016.
+In this project, we use the capital asset pricing model to value Apple between the years of 2006 to 2016.

     E(R_{i}) = R_{f}+\beta_{i}(E(R_{m})-R_{f})